Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/global/_index.md

 ---
 title: "Global"
 linktitle: "Global"
-articleTitle: "Global"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
-description: "Contains global enumerations and utility types used throughout Aspose.Diagram, including alignment, arrow size, bevel settings, and boolean values."
+description: "The Global namespace groups fundamental enums and utility types used across Aspose.Diagram for Node.js via Java."
 type: docs
 weight: 20
 url: /nodejs/global/
 ---

-The Global namespace groups fundamental enumerations and helper types shared across the Aspose.Diagram for Node.js via Java library.
-These definitions, such as alignment options, arrow sizes, and bevel characteristics, provide standardized values for diagram elements.
+It contains core definitions such as alignment values, arrow sizes, boolean flags, and various bevel and persistence settings that are referenced by other diagram objects.
+These types provide standardized constants for configuring shape properties and rendering behavior.

 ## Enumerations